Back

 Wiki Details

-Originally termed style rocaille, Rococo rapidly disseminated from French domestic interiors to other parts of Europe, particularly northern Italy, Austria, southern Germany, broader Central Europe, and Russia.
-This geographic expansion coincided with a broader cross-disciplinary application, and it subsequently influenced sculpture, furniture, silverware, glassware, painting, music, theatre, and literature.
-Although initially a secular style used primarily for the interiors of private residences, it was later adapted for ecclesiastical architecture; this led to its widespread application in church interiors, particularly in Central Europe, Portugal, and South America.
-By the late eighteenth century, Rococo experienced a decline as it was largely superseded by Neoclassicism.
+Originally known as style rocaille 'rock-work style', Rococo spread from French domestic interiors to other parts of Europe, particularly northern Italy, Austria, southern Germany, broader Central Europe, and Russia.
+It also influenced painting, sculpture, furniture, silverware, glassware, music, theatre, and literature.
+It was later adapted for church architecture and became widespread in this form, particularly in Central Europe, Portugal, and South America.
+By the late 18th century, Rococo was largely replaced by Neoclassicism.

 Back